SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_AC9000.md

 # Teleste AC9000

-This driver can be used to monitor Teleste AC9000 devices using **SNMP**.
+This connector can be used to monitor Teleste AC9000 devices using **SNMP**.

 ## About

-The Teleste AC9000 driver monitors the Teleste AC9000 node.
+The Teleste AC9000 connector monitors the Teleste AC9000 node.

 ## Installation and configuration